EvanQuan/vmath-plus/README.md

 which can be pasted with `"<register>p` in normal mode.

+`g:vmath_plus#analyze_buffer()` does the same thing but outputs the result in a small read-only buffer at the bottom of the screen instead of echoing it.
+The buffer is persistently open until you manually close it, and lets you copy and paste portions of it as you please.

 ### Report

 `g:vmath_plus#report()` reports the results of the most recent analysis.
 Since